SCons/scons/README-SF.rst

 Execution Requirements
 ======================

-Running SCons requires Python 3.5 or higher.
-There should be no other dependencies or requirements to run scons.
+Running SCons requires Python 3.6 or higher.
+There should be no other dependencies or requirements to run standard SCons.

-As of SCons 4.2.0 support for Python 3.5 is deprecated and will be removed with the next major release.
+The last release to support Python 3.5 was 4.2.0.

 The default SCons configuration assumes use of the Microsoft Visual C++ compiler suite on Win32 systems, and assumes a C compiler named 'cc', a C++